-U.S.-China summit ends with signals of progress in defusing trade war
+U.S., China agree trade war ceasefire after Trump, Xi summit

 At the same time, Trump again raised with Xi his concern about the synthetic opioid fentanyl being sent from China to the United States, urging the Chinese leader to place it in a “restricted category” of drugs that would criminalize it.

+Xi also said that he was open to approving the previously unapproved Qualcomm-NXP deal should it again be presented to him, the White House added.

+“This was an amazing and productive meeting with unlimited possibilities for both the United States and China.
+It is my great honor to be working with President Xi,” Trump said in the statement.

-Earlier on Saturday, the leaders of all the world’s top economies called for reforms to the crisis-stricken WTO in a final statement from their summit.
+Earlier on Saturday, the leaders of the world’s top economies called for WTO reform in their final summit statement.

-Officials expressed relief that agreement on the summit communique was reached after negotiators worked through the night to overcome differences over language on climate change.
+Officials expressed relief that agreement on the communique was reached after negotiators worked through the night to overcome differences over language on climate change.

 The final text recognized trade as an important engine of global growth but made only a passing reference to “the current trade issues” after the U.S. delegation won a battle to keep any mention of protectionism out of the statement.